goyanimeet/solving-modernreact/README.md

-in this website use motion.dev using animation
+in this website use motion.dev using animation and component base react website